JohnnyTeutonic/tinyllama.cpp/README.md

 ### 1. Obtain Model Files

-You need three files from a compatible TinyLlama model (e.g., from Hugging Face):
+For safetensors models, you need three files from a compatible TinyLlama model (e.g., from Hugging Face):

 *   `config.json`
 *   `tokenizer.json`